Listings in the 2023 summer workshop directory are sponsored posts. If you would like your summer workshop listed, please contact Porter@jea.org.

 Join us at the renowned Edward R. Murrow College of Communication at Washington State University this summer and spend four intensive days immersed in exemplary journalism.
 Whether you’re a novice student reporter, a senior editor, a veteran educator or a first-year adviser, our caring staff and innovative curriculum will meet your needs.
 Student J-Camp and the Adviser Workshop are staffed separately and, though they share some group activities and meals, are not combined.
 Fee includes housing, meals and materials from 3 p.m.
 July 25 to noon July 28.

 Nonmember (includes T-shirt) — $199

 JEA Advisers Institute brings journalism teachers from across the country together for a week of adviser-specific training and networking.
 Regardless of your experience level or the type of publications you advise, the JEA Advisers Institute has programming specifically for you.
-Explore New Orleans during the Team Storytelling experience while you practice new skills as you work with a team of your peers to create a dynamic story package.
+Explore the nation's capital during the Team Storytelling experience while you practice new skills as you work with a team of your peers to create a dynamic story package.

 $695-$895.
 Register by May 31.

 The original broadcast journalism bootcamp for high school teachers.
 Join us this summer for our 23rd year of memorable training, hands-on exercises and one-of-a-kind networking.